Why Is My Check Engine Light On?

 Read MoreJeep Wrangler Owners File Class Action Over Fire Risk

 Fiat Chrysler Automobiles (FCA) and Stellantis are facing a class action lawsuit over alleged defects in certain Jeep Wrangler and Gladiator models.
-The lawsuit claims these defects can cause the vehicles to catch fire — even when turned off.
-Learn more about the lawsuit and what it means for Jeep drivers below!
-Why Was......
+The lawsuit claims that these defects can cause the vehicles to catch fire — even when the cars are turned off.
+Learn more about the lawsuit and what it means for Jeep drivers......

 Read MoreCan You Return a Car to a Dealership?

 Buying a car is a big decision, but what if you regret it afterward?
 Many buyers wonder if they can return a vehicle to the dealership, but the answer depends on state laws and dealership policies.
 In this post, we break down your options in California.
 Learn more below!
-Can You Return a Car......
+Key Takeaways: Can You Return......

 Read MoreHow Long Should I Keep Vehicle Records?

 You’ve likely been taught to keep records like receipts, identification, pay stubs, medical bills, and financial statements.
-But one important type of document many people overlook is car maintenance logs.
+However, one important type of document that many people overlook is the car maintenance log.
 The value of these logs shouldn’t be understated.
-In fact, keeping track of all your car’s repairs and maintenance checks can help save your wallet......
+In fact, keeping track of all your car’s repairs and maintenance checks can help save......

 Read More